Codeexia0/LAB2_classes_2_fa/README.md

 ---

-## Conclusion
+## Conclusion of the Thesis

-This work demonstrated that CNN and RCNN models could significantly improve speech intelligibility prediction compared to traditional methods like STOI.
-The experiments showed that CNN v2 with spectrogram input offered the best trade-off between performance and computational efficiency.
+Through experimentation, we compared the performance of CNN and RCNN models using RMSE and CC, demonstrating that deep learning-based approaches can outperform traditional methods like STOI in speech intelligibility prediction.
+CNNs trained on spectrograms and cochleograms effectively captured speech intelligibility patterns, leveraging both spectral and temporal information.
+Among the models tested, CNN v2 with spectrogram input achieved the best trade-off between accuracy and computational efficiency.

-Future work could explore hybrid models combining CNNs and RNNs or experiment with other feature extraction techniques.

 ---

+## Further Work

+- **Hybrid Models**: Future research should explore hybrid architectures that combine CNNs with recurrent components to enhance temporal modeling in speech intelligibility prediction.
+- **Alternative Feature Representations**: Investigating other auditory-inspired feature representations beyond spectrograms and cochleograms may improve model robustness in diverse listening conditions.
+- **Transformer Models**: Exploring transformer-based models, such as Whisper, could provide better feature extraction and advance intelligibility prediction performance.

 ## Acknowledgements